 - Investigation Report issued.
 However, because Mayor Hamer-Jackson is the Complainant and all councillors are the Respondents, conflict of interest rules prevent Council from considering the Report under s.
 4.31(d) of the Code of Conduct as a quorum cannot be formed.

 Date July 2023 Subject of Complaint The Complainants (members of the public) alleged the Respondent misled the public by wrongly accusing another member of Council of inappropriate behaviour.
-Bylaw Sections Engaged 3.1, 3.2, 3.8, 3.11, and 3.14 Investigation Fees n/a Conclusion
+Bylaw Sections Engaged 3.1, 3.2, 3.8, 3.11, and 3.14 Investigator None Investigation Fees None Conclusion

 Date October 2023 Subject of Complaint The Complainant (member of Council) alleged the Respondent neglected or refused to abide by an order imposed by Council.
-Bylaw Sections Engaged 3.3, 3.5, and 3.11 Investigation Fees $3,112.53 Conclusion
+Bylaw Sections Engaged 3.3, 3.5, and 3.11 Investigator Reece Harding of Young Anderson Investigation Fees $3,112.53 Conclusion

 - See 2023-0015